 With Herbert Rudley, Lloyd Bridges, Sterling Holloway, Norman Lloyd, Richard Benedict, Huntz Hall, James Cardwell, Steve Brodie and Robert Horton.
 Burgess Meredith does the narration.

 * As the war with Germany wound down, it seemed the escalating horror of the fight with Japan would go on for a long time.
-That grim, determined mindset transmitted to art as reflected by movies had them shifting into more serious gear.
+That grim mindset transmitted to art reflected by movies, which shifted into more serious gear.
 Landing in ’45, a solid squad of sober-minded replacements: Back To Bataan, Objective Burma, A Bell For Adano, They Were Expendable, Pride Of The Marines and The Story Of G.I.
 Joe.
 Then, spent with the half-elated/half deflated dawn of 1946, War Movies took an at-ease break that lasted until 1949.